CraneSoftwrights/revenge/en/README.md

 ### 5.1 The easy win

+When playing for the easy win, simply getting past the safe zone puts one in the end zone, even if there are unused moves in the play.

+Any pegs in the safe zone do not block another peg from stepping over and continuing its play after counting the occupied hole.

+### 5.1 The typical win

-When playing for the easy win, a play is qualified if its very last hole reaches the end zone from the safe zone.
+When playing for the typical win, a play is qualified if its very last move in a play steps into the end zone from the safe zone.
 There is no order on filling the end zone.

-Moreover, any pegs in the safe zone do not block another peg from stepping over and continuing its play after counting the occupied hole.
-As in the play zone, a play is not qualified if the last hole is occupied by another of one's pegs.
+Any pegs in the safe zone do not block another peg from stepping over and continuing its play after counting the occupied hole.

 ### 5.2 The difficult win

 When playing for the difficult win, the holes of the end zone are counted in the play as an extension of the safe zone.
 Pegs make their way to the left of the end zone and may end up sitting for a while unfinished to the right of unoccupied holes to their left in the end zone.

-Moreover, pegs in the safe zone and end zone block one's pegs from stepping over and continuing play.
+Importantly, pegs in the safe zone and end zone block one's pegs from stepping over and continuing play.
 This drastically reduces the number of qualifying plays and can stretch the length of the game quite a bit.

 ## 6 The cards